isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Tamil.md

 *   External Competitions

-Our students will be taking part in various competitions organised by the Tamil Writers’ Association of Singapore.&nbsp;Students from P1 and P2 will take part in the Fancy Dress competition.
-P3 and P4 students will take part in the story-telling competition, while students from P5 and P6 will be taking part in the oratorical competition.
+Our students will be taking part in various competitions organised by the Telok Blangah CC.
+Students from P2 will take part in the Reading competition.
+P3 and P4 students will take part in the story-telling competition and essay-writing competition respectively.
+Students from P5 and P6 will be taking part in the oratorical competition.

 ##### Useful Link
 [http://noolagam.com/](http://noolagam.com/)